Master Man (Marvel Comics)

-Master Man is the name of three fictional characters that appear in comic books published by Marvel Comics.
+Master Man is the name of three different supervillains that appear in American comic books published by Marvel Comics.

 Publication history

 The original Master Man (Wilhelm Lohmer) first appears in the title Giant-Size The Invaders #1 (June 1975) and was created by Roy Thomas and Frank Robbins.

 The second version (Axl Nacht), first appears in Namor the Sub-Mariner #11 (Feb.
 1991) and was created by John Byrne.

 The third version (Max Lohmer) debuts in Captain America #18 (July 2006) and was created by Ed Brubaker and Steve Epting.